retreaver/core-api-docs/source/includes/_payout_bid_modification_tables.md

 ## Script Example: a data-driven payout reduction, split as a Control/Treatment test

 A common use of Payout Bid Modification is a payout experiment per publisher: pay less on part of a publisher's traffic and leave the rest as a control group, so the impact is measurable against a baseline instead of applied blind.
-This script builds one from real data — it reads the merged Calls + RTB Inbounds file from the [merge example](#example-merging-calls-and-rtb-inbounds-by-calluuid) in Exports, computes each publisher's actual current payout rate from their `claimed` traffic, and generates a table that pays 10% less than that rate on half of each publisher's traffic (bucket-split, so the split is stable and deterministic per call), leaving the other half at the current rate as the untouched control group.
+This script builds one from real data — it reads the merged Calls + RTB Inbounds file from the [merge example](#example-merging-calls-and-rtb-inbounds-by-calluuid) in Exports, computes each publisher's actual current payout rate from their `claimed` traffic, and generates a table that pays 10% less than that rate on half of each publisher's traffic (bucket-split, so the split is stable and deterministic per call).
+The other half — the control group — gets no rule at all: a bucket you don't want to change is simply left out of the CSV, and the trailing catch-all row (`payout_pct=current`) covers it, rather than writing an explicit "current" row for every publisher.

 <aside class="warning">
 This is a demo, not a recommendation — a flat 10% cut, a straight sum(Payout)/sum(Revenue) rate, and an even 50/50 split are all one arbitrary, simple choice.
 The actual work in a payout experiment like this is everything this script glosses over: what "current rate" should mean for a publisher whose mix of traffic varies (by hour, by geography, by conversion type), how big a change is worth testing and for how long, what split gives you a statistically meaningful read, and how you pull fresh data and recompute as the experiment runs rather than uploading a rule once and forgetting it.
 Treat the shape here — receive data, calculate rules, upload — as the scaffolding, and put your own math into it.